The lab seeks to understand how complexity across scales shapes and constrains biological systems, namely:

-Seeds provide a tractable system to investigate signal integration and decision-making in plants (Bassel, Trends in Plant Science 2016).
-When a seed is shed from its mother, it is endowed with a set of instructions as to when to terminate dormancy and commence germination.
-Environmental information is perceived and integrated by the seed leading to a single binary decision to terminate dormancy and commence germination.
-We are interested in understanding the molecular components and interactions which underlying this decision-making process.
+Seeds provide a useful experimental system to study signal integration, decision-making and information processing in plants (Bassel, Trends in Plant Science 2016).
+When a seed is shed from its mother, it is given a set of instructions telling it under which conditions it should start to germinate.
+Signals from the environment are perceived and processed by molecular networks within a seed in order to time this decision to terminate dormancy.
+Uncovering the molecular circuitry that underpins this decision-making process is our goal.

-Using publicly available microarray data we performed a genome-wide gene correlation (co-expression) analysis to uncover the global co-regulation of transcripts underlying the transition from seed dormancy to germination (Bassel et al. 2014 PNAS).
+Using publicly available microarray data we previously performed a genome-wide gene correlation (co-expression) analysis to uncover the global co-regulation of transcripts underlying the transition from seed dormancy to germination (Bassel et al. 2011 PNAS).
 This led to the identification of 11 previously uncharacterized genetic regulators of this decision-making process, and interactions between them.
-We also identified conservation in the molecular components that mediate the decision to terminate dormancy also regulate the decision to flower, the other key life decision plants are faced with making in response to the environment.
+We also identified molecular components that both mediate the decision to terminate dormancy and regulate the decision to flower.
+These represent two of the most important decisions plants make during their life cycle.

-Whole mount 3D imaging of plant organs using confocal microscopy (Truernit et al. 2008; Bassel et al. 2014 PNAS) enables the shape of each and every cell to be digitally captured.
-The image analysis software MorphoGraphX developed by collaborator Richard Smith (Barbier de Reuille et al. 2015 eLife) can describe the surfaces of all cells in discrete terms using polygonal meshes.
-This facilitates the quantitative analysis of changes in cell shape.
+These analyses are aided by whole mount 3D imaging of plant organs using confocal microscopy (Truernit et al. 2008; Bassel et al. 2014 PNAS).
+The shape of each and every cell can be digitally captured.
+The image analysis software MorphoGraphX (Barbier de Reuille et al. 2015 eLife) can describe the surfaces of all cells in discrete terms using polygonal meshes.
+This facilitates the quantitative analysis of3D cellular geometry and organization.

 Computational analysis of 3D cellular resolution datasets enables the global connectivity of cells within entire organs to be identified.
 These can be used to enhance the accuracy with which the annotation of cells is performed.
 They also represent a way to quantify cellular patterning in plants and provide a means to analyse their properties.